danbz/aesthetic-programming/7-VocableCode/Readme.md

 ## Mini Exercise #7: E-lit
 **Task and Objective:**
-- To design and implement an example of electronic literature that utilizes text as the main medium (but in recognition that text can take various forms, including code).
+- To design an example of electronic literature that utilizes text as the main medium (but in recognition that text can take various forms, including code and voice).
+- To implement JSON files for text organization, storage and retrieval.
 - To reflect upon the aesthetics of code, voice and language.

 **Get some additional inspiration here:**